thomaseleff/AutoEq-Device-Manager/README.md

 # Features
 - Ability to switch between any connected audio playback device
-- Ability to change or remove parametric EQ profiles for any number of user-configured audio devices
+- Ability to change or remove parametric EQ profiles for any number of audio playback devices, configurable by device type ('Speaker' or 'Headphone')
 - Output window for viewing status of the application tasks
 - Dynamic tool-tip for the system-tray tool icon displaying the previously selected playback device and EQ profile on mouse over
 - Narrator setting, allowing for enabling or disabling audio read-out of selections made in the system-try tool in the default Windows Narration voice